imprint

 How long and where will the data be stored?

-The data that YouTube receives from you and processes is stored on the Google servers.
+The data that YouTube receives from you and processes is stored on Google servers.
 Most of these servers are located in America.
 At https://www.google.com/about/datacenters/inside/locations/?hl=de you can see exactly where the Google data centers are located.
-Your data is distributed on the servers.
-This means that the data can be called up more quickly and is better protected against manipulation.
+Your data is distributed across the servers.
+This means that the data can be accessed more quickly and is better protected against manipulation.

 How can I delete my data or prevent data storage?

-In principle, you can delete data in the Google account manually.
-With the automatic deletion of location and activity data introduced in 2019, information is stored for either 3 or 18 months and then deleted, depending on your decision.
+In principle, you can delete data in your Google account manually.
+With the automatic deletion function for location and activity data introduced in 2019, information is stored for either 3 or 18 months, depending on your decision, and then deleted.

-Regardless of whether you have a Google account or not, you can configure your browser in such a way that Google cookies are deleted or deactivated.
+Regardless of whether you have a Google account or not, you can configure your browser so that cookies are deleted or deactivated by Google.
 Depending on which browser you use, this works in different ways.
-The following instructions show how to manage cookies in your browser:
+The following instructions show you how to manage cookies in your browser:

 Chrome: Delete, activate and manage cookies in Chrome